-

 Storm

 This destruction would mean my brother and I could still easily walk to the lagoon, but not to the beach.
-A 15 minute car ride across the Wabasso bridge, a feat impractical for two young explorers on their own.
+A 15 minute car ride across the Wabasso bridge, a feat impractical for two child explorers on their own.
 I’d never spent any amount of time thinking about the absence of this bridge, and only once in passing as a child heard that it had even existed.
 These powerful forces of weather shape our destiny in unexpected ways.
 Listen as the melody and harmony meld with the geophonic sounds of thunder and rain.
-Storm reminds us of the nature’s life-shaping power.

 Center